fergarciadlc/queens/README.md

 This approach is faster because it just queries in the database and shows the results, instead of running the calculations for every request.

 ## Testing
-Unit testing was implemented using [pytest](https://docs.pytest.org/en/stable/), the test iterates over N in the NQueens function and checks that results correspond with [Wikipedia's](https://en.wikipedia.org/wiki/Eight_queens_puzzle), as well as check the types of values and correct numbers.
+Unit testing was implemented using [pytest](https://docs.pytest.org/en/stable/), within a continuous integration with [Travis CI](https://travis-ci.org/), the test iterates over N in the NQueens function and checks that results correspond with [Wikipedia's](https://en.wikipedia.org/wiki/Eight_queens_puzzle), as well as check the types of values,  correct numbers, endpoints among other things.

 Run: